jmike/naomi-docs/datatypes.md

 ## float

-The _float_ datatype matches float numbers.
+The _float_ datatype is meant for storing float numbers.

 ### <a name="floatdefault" href="floatdefault">#</a>float.default(value)